-How To Repair Highlights Damaged Hair
+How to Repair Highlights Damaged Hair

-Wait, before trying to repair damaged hair. do you know what damaged hair looks like?
+Do you know what damaged hair looks like?

 “Your hair is damaged if after showering, your hair dries almost instantly.
-That shows just how porous those color chemicals have made it”
+That shows just how porous those color chemicals have made it.”

 Sorry for the damage ( whether little or big) that happened to your hair during or after the processing.

 1. Mix Coconut Oil and Aloe Vera Juice

-Just get a pure coconut oil and aloe vera juice.
-Take one cup of the coconut oil and mix with one-two tablespoon of aloe vera.
-Apply it to every corner of the damaged hair then leave it on hair for like 30-50 minutes.
-You can use a shower cap to cover it if you have one.
+Get a pure coconut oil and aloe vera juice.
+Take one small cup of the coconut oil and mix with one-two tablespoon of aloe vera ( just make sure it will be enough to cover all your hair)

 Other Helpful Treatment Tips

-- Trim your hair split ends regularly
+- Trim your hair split and damaged ends regularly.

 - Use leave-in conditioner for daily conditioning and always hydrate hair as much as you can.

-- Protect the hair from the sun and other harsh environmental factors with hat, scarf or any other wears.
+- Protect the hair from the sun and other harsh environmental factors with hat, scarf, or any other wears.

 - Lastly, take one tablespoon of patience and try out some of the tips mentioned here and see if it works for you.

-Ultimately, notwithstanding all the repair measures and routine you practice or see online, always keep the real truth at hand.
+Notwithstanding all the repair measures and routine you practice or see online, always keep the real truth at hand.